AdobeDocs/analytics-learn.en/help/components/classifications/use-classification-sets.md

 # Use classification sets in Adobe Analytics

-Learn the steps of using classification sets in Adobe Analytics
+Learn the steps of using classification sets in Adobe Analytics.

 >[!VIDEO](https://video.tv.adobe.com/v/3475580/?learn=on&enablevpops)